 - Job eligibility — Even with a steady income, not everyone will be eligible to use Earnin.
-You’ll have to meet several requirements, which includes having a regular pay schedule, receiving more than 50% of your paycheck through direct deposit to a checking account and having a fixed working location or electronic timekeeping system.
+You’ll have to meet several requirements, which includes having a regular pay schedule, and having a fixed working location or electronic timekeeping system.

 - No interest or fees — While you won’t be charged mandatory interest or fees, Earnin encourages you to tip an amount you think is appropriate.

-- Fast funding possible — If you sign up for Earnin’s “Lightning Speed” feature, the lender says you should receive the money the same day you request it.
-If you don’t have Lightning Speed, your money will typically be available within one to two business days.
+- Fast funding possible — If you sign up for Earnin’s “Lightning Speed” feature, the lender says you may receive the money “the same day you”within minutes” of requesting it.
+If you don’t have Lightning Speed, your money will typically be available within one to three business days, according to Earnin.

 - No credit check — To qualify for a cash out, Earnin won’t ask for your Social Security number or check your credit.